WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/README.md

 A tool to setup the wpa_supplicant service for AT&T Residential Gateway Bypass on Ubiquiti hardware.

 Features:
-- Confirms Ubiquiti hardware
+- Made for Ubiquiti hardware
 - Verifies all needed files are in available (certs, pkgs)
-- Installs and configures wpa_supplicant service
+- Installs and configures wpa_supplicant service with "restart on failure" configured
+- Creates "auto recovery" service that leverages $backupPath to re-install and configure wpa_supplicant after Unifi OS update/upgrade
 -

-> [!NOTE]
-> July 3rd, 2024
->
-> Updated UniFi OS from v3.2.12 to v4.0.6 and re-install service worked as intended.
-> No additional downtime outside of the reboot.

 > [!IMPORTANT]
 >